nabil-hfz/qurany/frontend/README.md

 - Adhere to the existing coding standards of the project.
 - Include tests for new features whenever possible.
 - Update the README.md file if necessary, especially when adding new features or making changes that affect how users interact with the application.

-### 🌐 Visit Kawtharuna

-For more information about the Kawtharuna System and to use the application, visit our [website](https://www.kawtharuna.com).

 ### License